Amin-MAG/My-Notes/Linux/LPIC-1.md

 `systemd` is a init system. `systemd` work with some units.
 The units priority is

 1. `/etc/systemd/system/`
 2. `/run/systemd/system/`
 3. `/usr/lib/systemd/system/`

-You can also read this page: [systemctl in linux](Systemctl.md)
+You can also read this page: [systemctl in linux](https://www.notion.so/amin-mag/Systemctl.md)

 ```bash
 sudo systemctl is-system-running
 sudo systemctl --failed
 ```

-#### Units
+### Units

 ```bash
 # To see the units
 sudo systemctl list-units
 ```

-There are 12 types of units, the services are the most important one.
-The `target`s consist of some services and by loading them all of its services is going to run.
+There are 12 types of units, the services are the most important ones.
+The `target`s consist of some services and by loading them all of its services are going to run.

 ```bash
 # To show just a type of units